danidiaz/hs-scripts/README.md

 "cabal install".
 It will take a while.

-Add your Haskell scripts to the repo, in the scripts subfolder.
+Add your Haskell scripts to the repo, in the /scripts subfolder.

 Execute a script from anywhere with "hs MyScript".